russellcxl/sorting-visualiser/README.md

 # Sorting Visualiser
-A visualiser for the some of the more popular sorting algorithms.

-*Pure js functions can be found in public/algo-pure-js*
+A visualiser for the some of the more popular sorting algorithms (the pure js functions can be found in the folder */public/algo-pure-js*).

 #### Current:
 - quick sort